(June 15, 1915 - August 28, 2008)

 One day when Thomas Weller prepared flasks with a broth to try to grow chickenpox, he had four flasks left over.
 As an afterthought, he put some poliovirus in those.
 A week or so later he tested the chicken pox flasks and was disappointed.
 It had not grown.
 He took the polio fluids and injected them into the brains of five mice.
 A week later one became paralyzed, then died.
 Three other mice died.
 This was the first evidence that poliovirus could be grown in non-nerve cells and set the stage for endless polio studies and a vaccine.

-Jonas Salk and Albert Sabin became famous for developing the polio vaccine, but Frederick Robbins, Thomas Weller, and John Enders earned scientists' recognition, receiving the Nobel Prize for Medicine in 1954.
+Jonas Salk and Albert Sabin became famous for developing the polio vaccine, but Frederick Robbins, Thomas Weller, and John Enders earned scientists' recognition, receiving the Nobel Prize for Medicine in 1954 for doing the basic research that helped make the vaccine possible.

 Vaccines are Ubiquitous & Omnipresent Throughout Our Lives